Bard on the Beach: BMO Mainstage

-Howard Family Stage and the Douglas Campbell Theatre tent
+The Douglas Campbell Theatre tent

 The Douglas Campbell Theatre tent was added in 1999 as part of Bard's 10th anniversary season as an intimate space for the staging of Shakespeare's lesser-known works or for more modern, innovative stagings of the established canon.
 Beginning in 2005 with a production of Rosencrantz and Guildenstern Are Dead by Tom Stoppard, the theatre tent has also served as a space for productions of plays which, while not by Shakespeare, serve to examine the context of his work.

 The theatre is named for the Canadian stage actor Douglas Campbell.
 Campbell was a good friend and mentor to Christopher Gaze and had either performed in, or directed, plays in Bard's earlier seasons.
 Campbell and his son Torquil Campbell also performed together in productions of Henry IV, Part I and Macbeth at Bard on the Beach.

 This smaller theatre tent seats 240 people and its adaptable layout and seating configuration are similar to that of a black box theatre.
 The tent structure was replaced at the beginning of the 2013 season as part of the "Staging our Future" capital campaign.

 In 2014 the playing space was named the "Howard Family Stage" in honour of Vancouver philanthropists Darlene and Paul Howard.
+They sponsored this performance space through to and including the 2024 Festival Season.